LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/mobile-app-messaging-faqs.md

 ### Q: Do agents need to install software on their computers?

-**A:** No installation or plug-ins are required as the LiveEngage Platform is HTML/JavaScript-based.
-For more information and on system requirements and supported browsers, refer to LiveEngage [System Requirements](admin-settings-system-requirements.html).
+**A:** No installation or plug-ins are required as the Conversational Cloud Platform is HTML/JavaScript-based.
+For more information and on system requirements and supported browsers, refer to the [System Requirements](admin-settings-system-requirements.html).

 ### Q: What reports are available?

-**A:** Real-time data is available in LiveEngage, both for agent and agent manager, containing only relevant information to the role.
+**A:** Real-time data is available in the Conversational Cloud, both for agent and agent manager, containing only relevant information to the role.
 Agent managers see metrics relevant to their role on an additional, configurable dashboard.
 Messaging has a separate customizable History Dashboard which will includes operational data reports.

 ### Q: What aspects of customer history are tracked?

-**A:** LiveEngage tracks all customer conversation transcripts.
+**A:** The Conversational Cloud tracks all customer conversation transcripts.
 Tracked information includes the customer’s name, device type and source origin (Facebook, app, web).
 In the case that the customer has passed along any personal data (such as their email or phone number), that information is displayed as well.
 CSAT score is included and appended directly to the relevant conversation.
 In the API that will be available in a beta phase by the end of Aug you will be able to retrieve the conversations with all the above customer data.

 ### Q: Can agents take messaging conversations and live chats at the same time?